mmedhat007/chatmimic-connect/README.md

 ## What technologies are used for this project?

-This project is built with .
+This project is built with:

 - Vite
 - TypeScript
 - React
 - shadcn-ui
 - Tailwind CSS
+- Firebase (Authentication, Firestore)
+- Supabase (Vector Database)
+- OpenAI API
+- WhatsApp Business API

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/cc292d52-f917-488b-b1ce-98dfd75b5b1a) and click on Share -> Publish.

+For detailed deployment instructions, see the [Production Setup Guide](project_documentation/6-deployment/production_setup.md).

 ## I want to use a custom domain - is that possible?